miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 === End Prompt Structure ===

---- Clipboard Instructions ---
-Complete XML content successfully copied to clipboard using pyperclip.
-You can now paste it.

-Script finished.

 ---

 **ChatGPT o4-mini-high**: Here’s a deep dive into the architecture and design of Pipulate, organized around the areas you highlighted.